-This page offers answers to frequently asked questions from faculty and is organized by the following topics.
+This page offers answers to frequently asked questions from faculty.

 As I develop my syllabus, what resource documents should I make sure to review?